 Get the detailed IAS Exam pattern and syllabus here.

-To get the UPSC Mains Exam time table 2018 PDF, click here.
+To get the UPSC Calendar 2020 PDF, click here.

 For the IAS mains exam which you can take if you clear the UPSC Prelims, you have 9 papers out of which 2 are optional papers.
 You have to choose one optional subject and engineering is also offered by the UPSC as optional.